Agent Learning via Early Experience

-We comprehensively evaluate early experience across eight diverse environments, spanning embodied navigation, web navigation, multi-turn tool-use, long-horizon planning, and multi-domain API tasks, using multiple model architectures.
+We comprehensively evaluate early experience across eight diverse environments, spanning embodied navigation, web navigation, multi-turn tool use, and long-horizon planning, using multiple model families.
 Across all settings, both methods consistently outperform purely imitation learning baselines.
-Moreover, in environments where verifiable rewards are available, initializing RL with checkpoints trained with early experience methods leads to substantially stronger performance compared to standard imitation-learning warm starts.
-This shows that the performance gain from early experience stage can carry over to the final model’s performance after RL.
-Beyond these empirical gains, our analysis shows that early experience enables capabilities unattainable through imitation learning alone.
-It scales effectively, achieving comparable or superior performance with only half or even less of the expert data.
-The paradigm applies seamlessly to larger models, preserving its effectiveness across scales.
-These results show that early experience is not merely an alternative to imitation learning, but a practical and scalable bridge to reinforcement learning, delivering both immediate gains in effectiveness and long-term benefits for \textit{era of experience} training regimes.
+Beyond general effectiveness, our analysis shows early experience brings strong out-of-domain generalization, achieves comparable or superior performance with only half or even less of the expert data, and applies seamlessly to larger models, preserving its effectiveness across scales.
+More importantly, on environments where verifiable rewards are available to date, initializing RL with checkpoints trained with early experience leads to substantially stronger performance compared to standard imitation-learning warm starts.
+These results show that early experience is not merely an alternative to imitation learning, but a practical and scalable bridge to RL, delivering both immediate gains in effectiveness and long-term benefits for the \textit{era of experience}.

-Our contributions are summarized as follows: \textbf{(1)} We advocate and formalize the \textit{early experience} paradigm as a practical and scalable bridge between imitation learning and reinforcement learning for building autonomous language agents.
+Our contributions are summarized as follows: \textbf{(1)} We advocate and formalize the early experience paradigm as a practical and scalable bridge between imitation learning and RL for building autonomous language agents.
 It empowers agents to convert their own experience into learning signals without relying on external rewards and can be seamlessly integrated into existing training pipelines. \textbf{(2)} We propose and systematically study two training strategies under this paradigm: implicit world modeling, which enhances decision-making by modeling environment dynamics directly from collected experience, and self-reflection, which distills fine-grained lessons from the agent’s own actions. \textbf{(3)} We conduct a comprehensive evaluation across eight diverse environments and multiple model families.
-Our methods consistently improve task effectiveness, out-of-domain generalization, and downstream reinforcement learning performance, achieving state-of-the-art results on several benchmarks and offering actionable insights through detailed analysis.
+Our methods consistently improve task effectiveness, out-of-domain generalization, and downstream RL performance, achieving strong results on several benchmarks and offering actionable insights through detailed analysis.